jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 The instructions are for `bash` shell in sorvi.
-Your default shell might be for example `tcsh` and you must for instance adjust hyphens in command lines containing wild card searches accordingly.
+Your default shell might be for example `tcsh` and you must for instance adjust hyphens in command lines containing wild cards accordingly.

 ## Contents